Introducing…

 You’ve probably met me somewhere before.

-My writing often tackles the issues of fatherhood, role models, mental health and my travels.
+My writing and stage plays often tackle the issues of fatherhood, role models, mental health and my travels.

-My poetry has been commissioned by the BBC.
-I’ve performed at the World’s longest running online literary festival.
-I have been on ITV discussing the impact of the Windrush Generation, Black Lives Matter and the power of Education.
+My work has been commissioned by the BBC.
+I’ve been the headline performer at places as diverse as Durham Cathedral to the World’s longest-running online literary festival.
+I have been on ITV discussing the impact of the Windrush Generation, Black History Month and the power of Education.

 Underpinning all my poems are optimistic tones, positive vibes and uplifting messages.